wykthor-btracker/Linked-list-library/README.md

 Quicksort function takes in an node for a not-ordered list and orders it.
 There is a function called initList(), which is used to read input from a file, and populate a list with the contents.
 The contents should be a continuous set of intengers.

+## Functions descriptions:
+Inside the LL.h file, the function prototypes also contain a brief explanation of what and how each function works.

 ## Authors